initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 If you run into errors when building `bitsandbytes`, make sure all necessary HIP-related libraries are installed.
 Pay close attention to what the error messages say and install the libraries that it's looking for using `yay` or `pacman`.
 If you want to train in a different directory, just put `export PYTHONPATH=~/git/unsloth/` in your environment.

 ## Training Dataset Collection
-We want to train for Frieren's style of speech, so what we need to collect is Frieren's dialogs.
+We want to train for Frieren's style of speech, so what we need to collect is Frieren's dialogues.
 More specifically in Q&A format, where one character speaks to Frieren and she replies directly to it.
-I found [anime transcript of Frieren](https://transcripts.foreverdreaming.org/viewforum.php?f=2402) with a bit of Googling, and re-watched the first 7 episodes of Frieren while extracting her dialogs into a plain text file, which I named `frieren_dialog.txt`.
-This turned out to be an extremely time consuming and labor intensive task.
-I managed to collect 244 dialogs before giving up at the end of episode 7.
+I found an [anime transcript of Frieren](https://transcripts.foreverdreaming.org/viewforum.php?f=2402) with a bit of Googling and re-watched the first 7 episodes of Frieren while extracting her dialogues into a plain text file, which I named `frieren_dialogue.txt`.
+This turned out to be an extremely time-consuming and labor-intensive task.
+I managed to collect 244 dialogues before giving up at the end of episode 7.
 Here is a snippet of it.
 Due to copyright concerns, I'm not going to share the entire raw file.

 ```
 We'll have to look for work once we're back.